Guanacaste Airport Transportation

 • Navigating Unfamiliar Roads: While major roads are generally good, some rural roads can be challenging (potholes, unpaved sections, lack of signage).
 A 4WD is often recommended, depending on your itinerary.

 • Security: Be mindful of where you park and don’t leave valuables in the car.
+Car rental cars are always a target for smash-and-grab theft.

 • Airport Pick-up Process: Often involves a shuttle from the terminal to the rental car depot.
+Expect at least 1 hour before you are on the road after exiting the airport.

 • Booking Tip: Book well in advance, especially during peak season.
 Read all the fine print regarding insurance (Liability is mandatory, CDW is often strongly advised).
 Use a GPS or a reliable navigation app like Waze.
 Companies like Alamo and Europcar operate at LIR.